 If it's produce--check the Seasonality Chart to see if it looks like it may be in that time of year.
 We are working on building a search feature on the website that will tell you who is selling that item so you can contact them directly to determine if that have it on hand.
 Many people also post queries on Facebook, Twitter, or email us here to receive guidance.

 Why aren't more of your merchants there or open every day?

-All of our merchants are small, locally-owned businesses.
+Most of our merchants are small, locally-owned businesses.
 Generally speaking someone has to plant on the farm, milk cows at the dairy, bake the deliciousness, and more.
 Some, like berry farmers, have specific, small seasons and when it's up they no longer have product to sell.
-All are local entrepreneurs running their own businesses; many doing it all by themselves--is a lot to do!
+Local and regional farms and entrepreneurs running their own businesses; many doing it all by themselves--is a lot to do!
 Add in the desire and need for days of rest and it's simply not feasible for most merchants to be at Market seven days, week every week.
 Check the merchant pages to see who is open when.
 It does change through seasons with more able to come more often during the "peak" season of May to November.

 Do you accept credit cards?
 Do your merchants?

-NFM currently accepts credit cards for rent payments from merchants only.
-Our merchants are individually owned & operated businesses so some merchants accept credit cards and some do not.
+NFM currently accepts credit cards for space payments from merchants only.
+Our merchants are individually owned & operated businesses so most merchants accept credit cards though not all.
 All accept cash and many accept checks.
 International Market has an ATM on premises.
 Contact individual merchants directly to find out about their specific tender acceptance.

 Do any of your farmers/merchants accept EBT or SNAP?